Serhiy Pashynskyi: New Year's Eve shooting (2016–2017)

-On New Year's Eve from 2016 to 2017 Serhiy Pashynskyi shot in the foot of a resident of the Kyiv's suburb Vyacheslav Khimikus.
+On New Year's Eve from 2016 to 2017, Pashynskyi shot in the foot of a resident of the Kyiv's suburb Vyacheslav Khimikus.
 According to the deputy, he defended himself.
 Vyacheslav Khimikus claims that he struck the deputy with a bottle on the head after he sent the weapon to him.
 From a shot made with a distance of 15 cm, gunpowder burn remained on the leg of Khimikus.
 In addition, Pashynskyi didn't fired a warning shot.
 The surgerist who operated Khimikus confirmed that the shooting was done from the top down, because the bone fragments were displaced down from the pelvis.

-On 26 July 2017, the Prosecutor General's Office closed the case against Serhiy Pashynskyi, but on 13 December, Pechersky District Court of Kyiv ordered the resumption of the investigation into the criminal proceedings.
+On 26 July 2017, the Prosecutor General's Office closed the case against Pashynskyi, but on 13 December, Pechersky District Court of Kyiv ordered the resumption of the investigation into the criminal proceedings.
 The court recognized the decision of the investigator of the Prosecutor General as unlawful and quashed it.
 In May 2018, Pechersky Court ordered the Prosecutor General to investigate the disappearance of the video from the scene.
 On 29 May 2018, the GPU recognized the fact of the manipulation of video and entered information on this case into the Unified register of pre-trial investigations.

 In October 2019 the State Bureau of Investigation opened an investigated into Pashynskyi for allegedly "causing grievous bodily harm to a citizen" during a shooting incident in 2016 in which Pashynskyi shot a man in the leg after allegedly being attacked by him (the person shot claimed it was vice-versa).
 On 7 October 2019, Pechersky District Court of Kyiv decided to detain Pashynskyi until 4 December 2019 (without bail).
 On 18 October, Court of Appeal upheld the decision to detain the former deputy.

 On 18 March 2021 the Vasylkiv Raion Court of Kyiv Oblast acquitted Pashynskyi of the charge (of inflicting grievous bodily harm on Khimikus).

 Awards

-Serhiy Pashynskyi has two award weapons - Glock 19 pistol (28 March 2014) and Fort-224 assault rifle (copy of IWI Tavor 21) (14 October 2014).
+Pashynskyi has two award weapons - Glock 19 pistol (28 March 2014) and Fort-224 assault rifle (copy of IWI Tavor 21) (14 October 2014).

 Earnings

-In 2017, Serhiy Pashynskyi declared a salary in the Verkhovna Rada of ₴239,973, compensation for the fulfilling deputy powers (₴252,825), a 2011 Mercedes-Benz S500 4Matic and 2007 Mercedes-Benz GL 450 4Matic, as well as the trailer for the Tracker Targa boats and the Targa 175 WT boat.
+In 2017, Pashynskyi declared a salary in the Verkhovna Rada of ₴239,973, compensation for the fulfilling deputy powers (₴252,825), a 2011 Mercedes-Benz S500 4Matic and 2007 Mercedes-Benz GL 450 4Matic, as well as the trailer for the Tracker Targa boats and the Targa 175 WT boat.
 He indicated in an electronic declaration a collection of 15 paintings and watches by Breguet and Chopard.
 As a People's Deputy, he received interest on deposits in Afbox Bank for a total of ₴111,753.
 Pashynskyi also had ₴1.7 million, US$120,000, and €90,000 in cash.
 In 2015, Pashinsky lent ₴3.5 million from Dmytro Oliynyk.